z8927623/learngit/readme.txt

 doing sub work in nowDoing

-doing some work in my macbook.
+doing some work in my macbook pro.